ocaiorod/vixx-ecommerce-project/README.md

 ## How to run ✅

-You can acess the site [clicking here.](https://vixxstore.netlify.app/)
+You can visit the website [clicking here.](https://vixxstore.netlify.app/)

 Or you can run it by yourself.
 Just open the files on any IDE and run the file named "index.html".